 To the Crater!
 We ascend out of the valley again, back up the hillsides of Sollipulli arriving on the rim of the vast, glacier-filled crater.
 We‘ll enjoy this spectacular sight before descending once again to "Nevados de Sollipulli" mountain lodge.

 We will have a day off to give the horses time to recover. time for a hike in the mountain, fishing in the lake or relaxing in the hot tub.

-After a full-day of riding through the low Flor de Vall valley and several winding hours through the dense bamboo and coigue forests of Huerquehue National Park, we‘ll reach Laguna Isolde, a crystal mountain lake surrounded by the peculiar Araucaria (monkey puzzle trees).
+After a full-day of riding through the low Flor de Valle valley and several winding hours through the dense bamboo and Coighue forests of Huerquehue National Park, we‘ll reach Laguna Isolde, a crystal mountain lake surrounded by the peculiar Araucaria (monkey puzzle trees).
 We‘ll make camp nearby in a forest clearing and leave the horses in a paddock made of stacked tree trunks.